Easy Mattar Paneer (restaurant-style!)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Mattar paneer is a delicious Indian curry recipe made with peas and a soft cheese called paneer (although tofu is a good substitute).
-The sauce is similar to a butter chicken sauce and is so tasty.
-We've simplified the cooking method to make it easy to make and it is every bit as good as any restaurant mattar paneer!
+Mattar paneer is a popular Indian curry made with peas and a soft cheese called paneer (though tofu is a good substitute).
+The sauce is similar to butter chicken and is very tasty.
+We’ve simplified the cooking method to make it easy to make, and it is every bit as good as any restaurant mattar paneer!

-Mattar paneer will keep for 5-6 days in a covered container in your fridge and it tastes even better the day after you make it.
-Reheat it either in a microwave or with a splash of water in a pan on the stove.
+Mattar paneer will keep for 5-6 days in a covered container in your fridge, and it tastes even better the day after you make it.
+Reheat it either in a microwave or by adding a splash of water to a pan on the stove.

-Yes!
 This recipe freezes very well.
-We love these bigĀ reusable Stasher BagsĀ for freezing leftovers.
+I love these big reusable Stasher Bags for freezing leftovers.

 Mattar Paneer Recipe